DJSapit/197z-Activities-Sapit/README.md

     pip install -r requirements.txt
     ```
 Sidenote: some packages may not work properly when run on a conda environment where the libraries are installed using conda.
+Some listed packages may came from the previous activity, Drinks Dataset, and may not need to be installed.

 Training